dhall-lang/dhall-lang/tests/README.md

 - `A`: a Dhall expression as text
 - `B`: the binary representation of the Dhall-CBOR-encoded expression

+*Note*: since the tests are binary-encoded, they are not the friendliest to debug.
+For this reason, you might want to look at the `diff-binary.sh` script to help with the debugging.

 ### Running `normalization` tests

 The tests should: